Judy Onofrio

-Judy Onofrio is an American artist who lives and works in Rochester, Minnesota, United States.
+Judy Onofrio (born November 21, 1939) is an American artist who lives and works in Rochester, Minnesota, United States.

 Career

 Born in New London, Connecticut, Onofrio studied business law and economics at Sullins College in Bristol, Virginia.
 She moved to Minnesota in 1967, where she became involved with the arts community in Rochester.
 In 1970, she became acting director of the Rochester Art Center where she founded the children's art program Total Arts Day Camp.

 Involved in many other facets of the Minnesota art community, Onofrio also helped found and acted as president of the Minnesota Crafts Council in 1972, and served on the founding committee of the Minnesota Artists Exhibition Program at the Minneapolis Institute of Art in 1975.

 The Total Arts Day Camp

 Started from Rochester Art Center as an educational program for children, The total Arts Day Camp was a model even for art education around country.
 Judy's work with children, coupled with her gift for friendship, changed the nature of the Onofrio Home.
 In their formative years, it was not uncommon for the three Onofrio children to consider artists like Don Reitz, Warren Mackenzie, Curt Hoard, Walter Nottingham, Carole Fisher, and Jim Tanner as member of the family.